backstage/backstage/.changeset/modern-mugs-shout.md

 '@backstage/core-components': patch
 ---

-Adds prop to SupportButton to override support config items and adds the option to show custom list items per page
+Add items prop to SupportButton.
+This prop can be used to override the items that would otherwise be grabbed from the config.